 Many of today’s landscape professionals weren’t yet born when the first Earth Day was commemorated on April 22, 1970.
-Forty-five years ago, the price of gallon of gas was $.36, and the average cost of a new home was $23,450.
+Fifty-three years ago, the price of a gallon of gas was $.36, and the average cost of a new home was $23,450.
 Richard Nixon was serving as the 37th President of the United States (he would become the first President to resign four years later), and in December of that year, the Environmental Protection Agency (EPA) was created.

 - Air:The EPA says aggregate emissions of six major air pollutants have dropped more than 60 percent since 1980.

 - Water: Only about one-third of American water was safe for swimming or fishing before the passage of the Clean Water Act in 1972.
 Today, that proportion has risen to about two-thirds.

 - Land: Tens of billions of dollars have been spent since 1980 under the EPA Superfund program to clean up hazardous waste sites (although the cost has become increasingly controversial in recent years).